darkpalacestudio/darkpalacestudio.github.io/_plugins/chameleon.md

 </center>

 # All Pass Filter Suite
-Chameleoon contains all the  allpass filters you will ever need for creative work.
+Chameleon contains all the  allpass filters you will ever need for creative work.

 - **Chameleon 1**: First order allpass filter with frequency control
 - **Chameleon 2**: Second order allpass filter with frequency and q controls